 Facet syndrome is a form of arthritis and can become debilitating not just from the local soreness and stiffness that comes with joint inflammation but also because it can cause spinal nerve compression.
 This condition can have a severe effect on your life, affecting days at work, nights of sleep and everything in between.
 Educating yourself about the types of this condition and the treatment options available can help you to better work with your doctor to give you the best chance of getting back to the life you’ve been missing.

 The location of the facet joint or joints affected by deterioration will determine how the condition is classified.
-The inflammation, which is part of facet syndrome, may irritate adjacent nerves.
-Interference with nerve function may cause referred pain.
-The location of the irritated nerve dictates the body part to which symptoms are referred.
+This is because when facet syndrome leads to nerve compression, the location will determine where symptoms occur:

-- Lumbar — in the lower back, nerves compression caused by a facet joint abnormality can produce symptoms in the buttocks, hips, thighs, calves, and feet.
+- Lumbar — in the lower back, nerve compression caused by a facet joint abnormality can produce symptoms in the buttocks, hips, thighs, calves and feet.

 - Thoracic — in the upper and middle back, it produces symptoms in the torso.

 - Cervical — in the neck, it produces symptoms in the upper back, shoulders, arms and fingers.